authcompanion/authcompanion2/documentation/reference/adminapi.md

 ### admin/login

-Description: Trades the admin credentials for an admin access token used to access the various Admin API endpoints.
+Description: Trades the admin credentials for an admin access token used to authenticate into the various Admin API endpoints.
 See more information about the admin credentials in the administer section of the documentation at [Administer](/guide/administer.md).

 **POST** Request Body: